Matakong: New port

 A new deep water port is needed because, firstly, the port at Conakry is built out and there is no room, and secondly, because a new port at Matakong has better access though flatter ground to the hinterland.

-A 20 km pier may be needed to reach deep water.
+A 20 km pier may be needed to reach deep water suitable for panamax size ships.
+An artificial island contains the ship loader and ore dumps, and these is connected by a conveyor belt from the railway unloaded on the mainland.
+It is not known if the railway terminates in a Balloon loop.